 Our hospital, Marmara University Pendik Training and Research Hospital, is one of the most important health institutions in Istanbul.
 Since our hospital was newly built in Pendik, it is considered one of the most technologically advanced hospitals in Istanbul.
 It meets modern requirements quite nicely.
 The hospital is large enough to serve a significant part of the population of Istanbul.
 The fact that many patients prefer this hospital every day for treatment and care makes this hospital one of the most attractive health centers in the country.
 All of our clinical trainings are given at Marmara University Pendik Training and Research Hospital.

 Department: Biochemistry Instructor: Betül Karademir

-2) Experimental Parkonsonian Rat Models
+2) Experimental Parkinson Rat Models

-You will be staying in a student dormitory.
+You will stay in the student dormitory.

-Detailed information about the routes can be found: http://www.istanbul-ulasim.com.tr/media/24900/ag_2200px_1546px-01.jpg
+Detailed information about the routes http://www.istanbul-ulasim.com.tr/media/24900/ag_2200px_1546px-01.jpg

 The Grand Bazaar (Kapalicarsi) in Istanbul is one of the largest covered markets in the world with 60 streets and 5,000 shops, and attracts between 250,000 and 400,000 visitors daily.